 Does Your Franchise Agreement Allow It?

 Franchise agreements outline the expectations of the franchisor and the franchisee.
 Some franchisors prefer to manage all the social media efforts under the brand’s name.
 This allows for corporate marketing or public relations to create customer-facing content that supports their larger plan and has a cohesive voice.
 Other franchisors encourage franchisees to maintain their own social media accounts.
 This allows customers to interact directly with the franchise location in their community.

 Your franchise agreement might not have a “yes” or “no” answer about social media.
 If there is no clear direction, reach out to your franchise business consultant.
 They should be able to give you some clarity.

 Are There Social Media Guidelines?

 Having a clear, established brand voice is one reason entrepreneurs turn to franchising versus going it alone.
 It’s one more thing you don’t have to build from scratch.
 But it can be hard to articulate and recreate what the established voice is.
 Your franchisor likely knows this.
 More established franchisors have guidelines that include dos and don’ts, photos and videos to use and best-practice tips.
+For example, when curating engaging videos to share online, it may be preferable to convert the video files into different formats depending on the specific social media platform.
+Common video formats like AVI, WAV, or MKV, for instance, might have varying levels of compatibility or result in different video qualities across platforms.
 These are all designed to ensure your content fits within the overall brand voice.
 If your brand is newer to franchising, they might not have created a comprehensive guide quite yet.
 If you know you’re ready to launch into the social media space, don’t be afraid to ask your franchisor for social media support and guidance.